 By age 24, 77% of students from the top income quartile earn a college degree, while only 9% of students from low-income families reach the same pinnacle.

-Students from low-income households or the first generation of their family to attend college face additional barriers on the path to a college degree.
+Students from low-income backgrounds or the first generation of their family to attend college face additional barriers on the path to a college degree.
 Students from these backgrounds are more likely to:

 - Work at least part-time to help support their families